tabreturn/papertracker/README.md

 - [ ] server-side grid and tile detection?
 - [ ] during simulation, option to step (and step backward?)
 - [ ] orientable arrow tile
+- [ ] cleaner config that specifies for both js and python

 ## bugs